nathanhornby/hashid_field/README.md

 ### 1.0

+- Changed hash length settings fields to only accept numbers.
 - Titied up code and style inconsistencies, lots of comments added.

 *Note: It's not recommended to update between pre v1.0 releases.*